Dr. Kristi Boles

 Having lived and worked in the southeast region her whole life, Kristi loves giving back to her community both personally and professionally.
 This has inspired Kristi to work with community groups and donate her time to making the City of Casey a better place.

 On a personal note Kristi enjoys relaxing, yoga and walking her dogs.
 As a loving wife and working mum of two adorable children (teenagers), Kristi certainly understands being “run off your feet”!
 What better person to help you ensure you are “running” miles whilst experiencing comfort from your feet!

 Kristi’s goal is to offer the very best podiatric care to the community in a friendly, family orientated environment.

-Nicole is an Accredited Practising Dietitian and a member of the Dietitian’s Association of Australia, having completed a Bachelor degree in Food and Nutrition Sciences with a Major in Food Science and a Master of Dietetics from Deakin University.
-Nicole has also completed the Monash University Low FODMAP course.
+Marina is a passionate Accredited Practising Dietitian and member of Dietitians Australia, having completed a Bachelor of Health Science Nutrition and a Master of Dietetics degree from Monash University.

 Dr. Nik Sutcliffe

 Introducing Nicole Sutcliffe-Podiatrist, who has joined our amazing team at Casey Allied Health (near Casey Hospital and Casey Super-clinic on Kangan Drive).